zbrachinara/quicksweeper-doc/src/area_attack.md

 # Area attack

-2-4 players compete to claim the most area on a single board.
+2-4 players compete in a timed match to claim the most area on a single board.

 ## Area